hmi-utwente/SpiroPlay/README.md

 For commercial applications attribution can be included in a splash screen, home screen, or about page; we urge the adaptor to include it within the executable accesible to the end-user.

+Some parts of the project have dependencies on 3rd party Unity Assets, we can't share these parts of the project.
+This also means that the project is likely to result in build errors when just using this version.
+We might find a way to help you to re-include these parts, in order to do this contact us personally.
+We will ask verification of having the following third party assets linked to the involved Unity accounts:
+- Gif playback asset from store
+- Soft Alpha UI mask asset
+- Confetti GFX asset

 The visuals of the responsive metaphors can be found here https://www.youtube.com/watch?v=v008TQ3_FsA.

 Regards,